-Term Definition Arizona State Veteran Homes (ASVH) Medicare certified skilled nursing facilities.
-These are State owned and operated facilities.
-ASVH serves the long term care and rehabilitative needs of the veterans of Arizona.
+Term Definition Arizona State Veteran Homes (ASVHs) Medicare certified skilled nursing facilities owned and operated by the State of Arizona.
+ASVHs serve the long-term care and rehabilitative needs of the veterans of Arizona.
 Heating and cooling costs Heating costs include expenses of electricity, gas, wood and other heating fuels.
 Cooling costs include costs for room air conditioners, central air conditioning or evaporative coolers.
-Child Natural, adopted or step-child of the customer or the community spouse who are living with the community spouse.
-Dependent family member Minor or dependent children, dependent parents, or dependent siblings of the customer or the community spouse who are living with the community spouse.
+Child Natural, adopted or step-child of the customer or the community spouse.
 Medically necessary A covered service provided by a physician or other licensed practitioner of the healing arts within the scope of practice under state law to prevent disease, disability or other adverse conditions or their progression, or to prolong life.
 Non-covered medical services Non-covered medical services are medically necessary medical or remedial services that are not covered by the ALTCS program contractor.
 Shelter expenses Shelter costs include rent, mortgage, real property taxes, homeowner's association fees, and home owner's insurance.
 Third-party liability (TPL) Responsibility of a person, entity or program to pay for any of a person's medical costs.
 Third-party liability includes: Health and dental insurance; Payments from insurance; Payments from lawsuits; Other medical settlements, claims, or benefits; and Medical support for a child from an absent parent.